 Thank you for your interest in my work.

-Today I received word that my presentation proposal “When is it Time for a Living Wage Policy?” has been accepted for presentation to the 2018 CUPA-HR Annual Conference, in Indianapolis October 7-9 (my presentation date and time to be determined).
+Today I received word that my presentation proposal “When is it Time for a Living Wage Policy?” has been accepted for presentation to the 2018 CUPA-HR Annual Conference, in Indianapolis October 7-9.
 I’m delighted because CUPA-HR (College and University Professional Association for Human Resources, cupahr.org) is vibrant organization drawing HR professionals from across the spectrum of public and private higher education institutions.
+My presentation time is 11 am on Monday October 8; if you are attending CUPA-HR, please stop by.
+I hope to see you there.

 Thank you to everyone who participated in my AASHE webinar, Socially Sustainable: Living Wage Policies in American Higher Education, on Wednesday (Feb 21 2018), especially to AASHE for the opportunity to report some of the preliminary results from phase 1 of the Living Wage Policy Study.